smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 Fortunately, this problem is separable from the actual implementation of the logging middleware and we can get immediate benefit by application of it in the suboptimal position described above.

+### Logging within the Router

+There is need for logging within the `Router` implementation - this is a crucial area of business logic.
+As mentioned in the [Routing](#routing) section, we are permitted to log potentially sensitive data in cases where requests fail to get routed to an operation.

+In the case of AWS JSON 1.0 and 1.1 protocols, the request URI is always `/` putting it outside of the reach of the `@sensitive` trait and hence we have the option to log it before routing occurs.
+We make a choice not to do this in order to remove the special case - relying on the logging layer to log URIs when appropriate.

 ### Internal Guideline

 A guideline should be made available to internal smithy developers to outline the following: